If your other half 'forgets' to book a hot date or buy flowers, at least these fun Valentine's Day facts will make you smile…

-- Apparently, one billion cards are exchanged worldwide on 14 February.
+- Apparently, 145 million cards are exchanged worldwide on 14 February.
 Save the polar bears though, people: recycle those words of love!

 If you are a teacher, a mother or a pet then you have a really good chance of receiving a card this year.
 Teachers bag the most cards of all, followed by kids (awwww), mothers, wives, sweethearts and pets.
 Sorry, husbands!

-If you are looking for a new and exciting holiday destination (post-pandemic, of course!), and a reason to celebrate all things love, then South Korea is where you should jet off to when things reopen.
+If you are looking for a new and exciting holiday destination, and a reason to celebrate all things love, then South Korea is where you should jet off to.
 Apparently, the 14th of every month is dedicated to romance.

 Back in the Middle Ages, instead of relying on clever apps like Tinder, youngsters looking for romance drew names from a bowl to see who would end up as their Valentine.
 Names would be pinned onto sleeves for one week for everyone to see (including, hopefully, their intended).
 Now you know where the expression “wear your heart on your sleeve” came from.
 Zero swiping involved!